hantsy/jakartaee11-sandbox/docs/data.md

 mvn clean package cargo:run -Pglassfish
 ```

-To run the integration tests, which were written with Arquillian and JUnit 5, execute the following command:
+To run the integration tests on a managed GlassFish server with the Arquillian GlassFish adapter, execute the following command:

 ```bash
 mvn clean verify -Parq-glassfish-managed